Salon of 1824: Exhibition

 Amongst French painters there was anticipation over the return of Horace Vernet who had drawn interest at the Salon of 1819.
 When two of his paintings had been rejected by the committee for the 1822 Salon, he had responded by withdrawing all his entries bar one and went on to hold a private exhibition in his own studios which was a great success.
 In 1824 he exhibited more than twenty paintings, including older works that functioned as a retrospective.

 Amongst paintings displayed were Paul Delaroche's Joan of Arc, Sick, Interrogated in Prison by the Cardinal of Winchester depicting a scene from the Medieval era.
 Notable portraits included Portrait of Madame Reiset by Girodet and the Portrait of Marshal Saint-Cyr by Vernet.
 Several of Vernet's large battle scenes were also exhibited including The Battle of Hanau and The Battle of Montmirail, as well as his genre painting Duck Shooting.
 Sculptures included Psyché by James Pradier and Dying Eurydice by Charles-François Leboeuf.
 Touching on more recent events The Death of the Duke of Berry by Alexandre Menjaud portrayed the aftermath of the assassination of the Duke of Berry, the son of Charles X, in 1820.

 The Salon featured a sharp contrast between neoclassical and romantic art typified by Eugène Delacroix's The Massacre at Chios depicting a scene from the Greek War of Independence and The Vow of Louis XIII by Jean-Auguste-Dominique Ingres.
-This growing rivalry continued continued into the next Salon in 1827.
+This growing rivalry continued into the next Salon in 1827.

 Many of the officials, sculptors and painters involved in the 1824 Salon were featured in François Joseph Heim's 1827 painting Charles X Distributing Awards to Artists.